wavefrontHQ/docs/pages/doc/purchase-additional-capacity.md

 ## How to Purchase Additional Capacity

 1. Log in to your service instance.
-1. If you are a Super Admin user in an original Operations for Applications subscription, [enable Super Admin mode](users_account_managing.html#enable-or-disable-super-admin-mode).
+1. If you are a Super Admin user, [enable Super Admin mode](users_account_managing.html#enable-or-disable-super-admin-mode).
 1. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.
 1. Click the **Subscriptions** tab.